The problem, how to get a person suffering from Alzheimer's disease to take their medication?

 Back to the problem.
-If the Alzheimer's patient won't take the pills then you need to recognize that what you are doing is not effective.
+If the Alzheimer's patient won't take the pills then you need to recognize that what you are currently doing is not working.
 You need to search for a way to turn the taking of medication into a positive experience.

 Here is your goal.
 To establish a pattern, and a pattern of behavior, that is going to be effective and long lasting.

 Let me warn you.
 The solution I am suggesting might not work immediately.
 It takes time and focus to establish an effective pattern and change behavior.

 You can continue to complain about the person living Alzheimer's over and over and over.
 Or, you can change the rules of the game.
 You start this change by changing the way You deal with the problem.

 Take a few deep breaths.
 Think about how you are going to accomplish your mission.
 Learn to say less.
 Nonverbal communication is more effective than a lot of words.

 Now go do it, and when you accomplish your mission -- let me know.